The Meaning of Violence: Understanding Counterrevolution and Violence in the French Terror

-One reason for such a declaration is that the subsequent events of history have shaped the ways in which historians look back on the past.
+One reason for such an initial declaration is that the subsequent events of history have shaped the ways in which historians look back on the past.
 In the context of the Cold War, for example, many historians have attempted to understand the role of terror and violence within the French Revolution as they have related to extant political climates.
 In an attempt to wrestle with the deeply complex Russian Revolution, for example, historians have often drawn connections between the French and Russian Revolutions.
 The conservative historians have seen the gulags and purges of the Russian Revolution as further proof that terror, repression, and violence are inseparable from the ideas of revolution itself.

 The French Revolution is also important because of the political reaction it has engendered.
 The emergence of conservatism and reactionary politics can be traced directly back to the French Revolution.
 And as the Furet quote above illustrates, a scholar’s political thought determines what they make of the French Revolution and the Terror.

 These historians focus on the violence and terror of revolutions, but what is often missing or downplayed is the role of violence within the standard functioning of societies.
 The spectacle of the guillotine and the passionate speeches of the revolutionaries rightfully capture our attention.
 In understanding revolutionary violence and terror, it must be put into the context of the violence and terror that existed in the society the revolutionaries opposed.
 While this may at first glance seem like an obvious task, arguments about the Reign of Terror consistently neglect this point.
 The violence of revolutions is merely a different, more visible type of violence.